ChronicDiseaseEpi/TableTidierOutputs/README.md

 |                |              | Colonic ileusc,d        | C0073187;C0332173;C4484261;C0009368                                              |            | C0009368      |                     | FALSE   | NA       |
 |                |              | 24 h of defecation (mL) | C0439526;C1705224;C3887665;C0033727;C0369286;C0441932;C0564385;C4528284;C0011135 |            | C0011135      |                     | FALSE   | NA       |

-and for multiple tables.
-Since terminology tables are always in the same format, it often makes sense to bind these into a single table after extracting them.
+and for a collection (or subset of a collection).
+Since terminology tables are always in the same format, it often makes sense to bind these into a single dataframe after extracting them.

 ``` r
 # print first 6 rows